 There are also fees associated with participating in the required Service Week.
 Every effort will be made to communicate verbally and in writing to the students and families before fees are charged to the student account, including the month of charge and fee amount

 Do you have a question that was not covered here?
-Please contact the US Office.
+Please contact the Upper School office.

 Shorecrest builds and maintains partnerships with local organizations that provide opportunities for our students to be of service.
 Through student efforts year round, these organizations come to rely on the time and talent of our students.
 While a core group of the Service Partners remains the same from year to year, new partnerships are formed each year through student interest and initiative.